Ask Re’uben

 Graetz and Dr. Joseph Klausner,

-some have expressed to the writer of this article is the reluctance to accept
+have expressed to the writer of this article is the reluctance to accept the

-the fact that Jesus is supernatural.
-Moreover, from childhood we have been
+fact that Jesus is supernatural.
+Moreover, from childhood we have been inculcated

-inculcated with Maimonides' Thirteen Principles one of which is: I
+with Maimonides' Thirteen Principles one of which is: I firmly believe

-firmly believe that the Creator, blessed be his name, is One: that there is
+that the Creator, blessed be his name, is One: that there is no oneness in

 brought up to think that if we believe that God is One, then this idea